urockcliffe/secondlife.edu/README.md

 This project is being run and managed by Rockcliffe University Consortium (https://www.urockcliffe.com).
 Please considering joining our organization to help support the development of new methods, networking, and certifications in online education.

+Note: Where hyperlinks are available, you must use either CTRL+Left Click on the link, or right click and select "Open in New Tab", in order for the link to open in a new tab.
+Otherwise github assumes the link to open in the current window.

 References
 (1) https://en.wikipedia.org/wiki/Business_analysis